definedrisk/petzold-pw5e/CD-ROM/README.md

 # Example Workspaces for each chapter from CD-ROM updated to VS2019 Solutions

+## Summary

-Opened each 'Workspace' in VS2019 (16.6.5 at time of writing) and upgraded to 'Solution'.
-Summary of additional changes made before build.
+Opened each 'Workspace' in VS2019 (16.6.5 at time of writing) from CD-ROM accompanying the book and upgraded to 'Solution'.
+This document is a summary of the additional changes made before build.

-To help understand the changes made for the *revisited* code at the top level of this repo (as described by the main [README.MD](../README.MD) and the [Errata](../Errata/Programming%20Windows%2C%205th%20Edition%2C%20Errata%20Addendum%20-%20Jason%20Doucette.html)) open one instance of VS2019 using the [CMakeLists.txt](../CMakeLists.txt) file and compare to a second instance of VS2019 with the appropriate solution opened from this CD-ROM sub-folder.
+To help understand the changes made for the *revisited* code at the top level of this repo (as described by the main [README.MD](../README.MD) and the [Errata](../Errata/Programming%20Windows%2C%205th%20Edition%2C%20Errata%20Addendum%20-%20Jason%20Doucette.html)) open one instance of VS2019 using the [CMakeLists.txt](../CMakeLists.txt) file and compare to a second instance of VS2019 with the appropriate solution opened from **this** CD-ROM sub-folder.
 These Visual Studio Solutions provide the minimum change to "get-it-working" from the CD-ROM directly in VS2019.
-By comparing the two versions of the code and reading the associated notes below, the scope of changes to bring it to the *revisited* standard can be seen.
+By comparing the two versions of the code and reading the associated notes below, the changes to bring the code to the *revisited* standard can be seen.

-(The seperate [VS2019 New Projects](../VS2019%20New%20Projects) folder contains just a few projects created from scratch - see the folders associated [README.MD](../VS2019%20New%20Projects/README.MD) for details)
+(The seperate [VS2019 **New** Projects](../VS2019%20New%20Projects) folder contains just a few projects created from scratch - see the folders associated [README.MD](../VS2019%20New%20Projects/README.MD) for details)

+## Scope

-The "Helpful web links" below are what I consider to be the up-to-date Microsoft references for the main points of relevance in each example (clearly over time these links may become invalid or change).
+In addition to the minimal required **Changes** in most cases I have added **Comments** to summarise some of the main points demonstrated by each example and **Helpful web links** which I consider to be the up-to-date Microsoft references for the main points of relevance in each example (clearly over time these links may become invalid or change).
+There are also some links to Raymond Chen's ['The Old New Thing'](https://devblogs.microsoft.com/oldnewthing/).

 ---

-## Useful Microsoft Documentation for Windows
+## Useful Microsoft Documentation Entry Point for Win32

 1. [Windows / Apps / Win32 / Build desktop Windows apps using the Win32 API](https://docs.microsoft.com/en-us/windows/win32/)
 1. [Docs > Visual Studio > IDE > Debugging > How-to guides > Application types > C/C++ code > CRT debugging > CRT debugging techniques](https://docs.microsoft.com/en-us/visualstudio/debugger/crt-debugging-techniques?view=vs-2019)